snikket-im/snikket-android/README.md

 Or ask a friend to run one.
 Once you found one you can use Conversations to create an account.
 Just select 'register new account on server' within the create account dialog.

+####Conversations dosen't work for me.
+Where can I get help?
+You can join our conference room on conversations@conference.siacs.eu A lot of people in there are able to answer basic questions about the usage of Conversations or can provide you with tips on running your own XMPP server.
+If you found a bug or your app crashes please read the Developer / Report Bugs section of this document.

+####I need professional support with Conversations or setting up my server
+I'm available for hire.
+Contact me at inputmice@siacs.eu

 ####How does the address book integration work?
 The address bock integration was designed to protect your privacy.
 Conversations neither uploads contacts from your address book to your server nor fills your